General Education / Liberal Studies

 - Develop an awareness of one’s social responsibilities locally and as a global citizen, and demonstrate the ability to think critically and creatively about how both individuals and institutions can address those responsibilities.

-h) Goal Eight: Students will develop the skills necessary to acquire technological competency.
+Goal eight.
+Students will develop the skills necessary to acquire technological competency.

 - Demonstrate the ability to use general or discipline-specific technologies to identify, retrieve, analyze, and communicate ideas and information.